UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

  are enabled and jobs are running on them.
 If all goes well, we'll switch on the rest of the compute nodes tomorrow.

+- 2023-03-29 15:10 - Jobs were started on the rest of the nodes at around 10:30am and everything is running ok with the exception of the GPU nodes.
+On the GPU nodes we are seeing Lustre client evictions which cause I/O errors for jobs running on the nodes - they weren't able to complete the read or write they were requesting.
+For now we aren't running jobs on the GPU nodes until we have this sorted out.
+You may have a job that started running there earlier today or yesterday and failed or did not create all the output expected because of this - please do check your output carefully in that case.

+ This is a new issue.
+We have some suspicions that it is configuration-related, since the GPU nodes have two OmniPath cards each and Lustre is set up to use both.
+This setup was working previously; we are going to investigate further.

 ### Michael

 - All systems are working well.